 Business Process Technical Writer

-Keep Knowledge in your Business with Process Documentation
+Keep Knowledge in your Business by Documenting your Processes

 If your organisation’s processes are not documented, you are taking an unnecessary risk.
 Think about it.
 What would happen if: